shawnusaf/MELODIES-MONET/docs/users_guide/introduction.rst

 and Experiments Software) arose when the study of atmospheric chemistry moved towards a unified approach.
-Specifically, the MUlti-scale Infrastructure for Chemistry and Aerosols (MUSICA) developed by the Atmospheric Chemistry Observations & Modeling (ACOM) Laboratory at NCAR simultaneously studies atmospheric composition across multiple scales.
+Specifically, the MUlti-scale Infrastructure for Chemistry and Aerosols (MUSICA) developed by the Atmospheric Chemistry Observations & Modeling (ACOM) Laboratory at NSF NCAR simultaneously studies atmospheric composition across multiple scales.
 New models required re-writing of old-code to handle the variable resolution of model grids.
 Concurrently, measurement techniques and